syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/form-fields.md

 documentEditor.resetFormFields();
 ```

-## Protect and unprotect document programmatically
+## Protect the document in form filling mode

+Document Editor provides support for protecting the document with `FormFieldsOnly` protection.
+In this protection, user can only fill form fields in the document.

 Document editor provides an option to protect and unprotect document using [`enforceProtection`](../api/document-editor/editor/#enforceprotection) and [`stopProtection`](../api/document-editor/editor/#stopprotection) API.